isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2221.md

 ---
-title: Managed Firewall Solution - Fortigate 200F
+title: Xero Cloud Accounting Software - Harvest - Software, Setup and Training
-permalink: /productivity-solutions-grant/solutionrepo/solution1286
+permalink: /productivity-solutions-grant/solutionrepo/solution2221
 ---

 ### Description

-LGA's Managed Firewall Service provides robust next-generation firewall protection powered by advanced threat intelligence to identify and stop potential security breaches.
-Backed up by 24/7 LGA support and monitoring, customers are freed from the burden of tasks such as configuration change management, tech refresh, license renewals, patch deployment and maintenance due to our fully managed service.
+Xero is a cloud-based online accounting solution that can handle tasks that used to take up your time.
+As it connects to most major Singapore banks, Xero will automatically import daily bank transactions for easy bank reconciliations.
+You can create and send invoices with automated reminders for faster payments.
+Bills and expenses can be entered just by email-forwarding or taking a photo to eliminate data entry.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/DesensitisedLGA_managedfirewall_CRwef27May2021_Part_5.pdf' target='_blank'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/HarvestAccounting20200628_Desensitised_Annex_3_Part_3.pdf' target='_blank'>here</a> to view details of solution.

 ### Eligibility Criteria